 Conclusion

-Lithuania is a convenient destination to get connected: a good network, well-covered cities, and an eSIM that saves you from expensive roaming and SIM stores.
-Choose the gigabytes according to your days, install it before leaving, and activate it upon landing in Vilnius.
+Lithuania is a convenient destination for connectivity: good network, well-covered cities, and an eSIM that saves you expensive roaming and SIM stores.
+Choose your gigabytes according to your days, install it before leaving, and activate it upon landing in Vilnius.
 With your Lithuania eSIM ready before takeoff, you land with internet and no surprises on your bill.